trustoverip/tswg-did-method-webs-specification/spec/whois.md

 - `.jsonld` a W3C Verifiable Credentials Data Model Standard JSON-LD signed with a Data Integrity proof.
 - `.jwt`  a W3C Verifiable Credentials Data Model Standard JSON Web Token.

+When the files are requested, the web server SHOULD be configured to include the applicable IANA media types in the response content header.

-The naming of the verifiable presentation files (other than the file extension) is up to the DID controller.
-A future version of this specification may define rules that DID controllers should use to make it easier for those processing the presentations to understand them.
+The naming of the [verifiable credentials] or [verifiable presentations] files (other than the file extension) is up to the DID controller.
+A future version of this specification may define rules that DID controllers should use to make it easier for those processing the presentations to understand them (issuer, purpose, etc.).
 Similarly, verifiable credential issuers and trust communities may define naming conventions for these files as used in their community.
-For example, a convention may be developed for the name of a `whois` file as an "authority to issue" for a certain type of credential, for any type of credential.
+For example, a registry might be created for the name of a `whois` file as an "authority to issue" a specific type of credential, for any type of credential.
 Or, the Education Community might develop naming conventions specifically for the authority to issue an education credential.